jacobausubel/jacobausubel.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD candidate in Political Science at George Washington University, specializing in American Politics and Research Methods.
 My areas of interest include elections, mis/disinformation, and public opinion.
-My three-paper dissertation examines election denial and the informational environment in the United States.
+In my three-paper dissertation, I examine election denial and the informational environment in the United States.
 More specifically, I study how politicians communicate about contested elections, how the news media cover politicians' positions on those elections, and when voters hold politicians accountable for election denial.

 Beyond research, I serve as a teaching assistant in my department.
 I have led discussion sections for two courses: Introduction to American Politics (PSC-1002) and Scope and Methods of Political Science (PSC-2101).
 In Summer 2025, I was the primary instructor for a four-day math bootcamp for incoming PhD students.